ajaybodhe/bigcache/README.md

 the size of the cache in advance, because when bigcache is full, it can allocate additional memory for new entries instead of overwriting existing ones as freecache does currently.
-However hard max size in bigcache also can be set, check [HardMaxCacheSize](https://godoc.org/github.com/allegro/bigcache#Config).
+However hard max size in bigcache also can be set, check [HardMaxCacheSize](https://godoc.org/github.com/ajaybodhe/bigcache#Config).

 ## More

-Bigcache genesis is described in allegro.tech blog post: [writing a very fast cache service in Go](http://allegro.tech/2016/03/writing-fast-cache-service-in-go.html)
+Bigcache genesis is described in ajaybodhe.tech blog post: [writing a very fast cache service in Go](http://ajaybodhe.tech/2016/03/writing-fast-cache-service-in-go.html)

 ## License